Scenario 1

 Exercises: file edits, model generation

-5. Safe Preview
+5. Safe preview

 Before materializing, confirm the active dbt target, the dev schema, and permission to create the model.
 Then materialize inventory_shipment_variance into my dev schema as a table.
 For this timed lab, skip extended verification after the successful compile and deterministic preview.
 Materialize only after the expected rows appear.